Derivatives scandal drags Monte Paschi into Italy election race

 "HOUSE OF CARDS"

-Grillo, a Monte dei Paschi shareholder, said he would attend the bank's extraordinary shareholder meeting on Friday to say that the bank should be nationalized.
+Grillo, a Monte dei Paschi shareholder, will attend the bank's extraordinary shareholder meeting on Friday.

-"I don't see why we should give almost 4 billion euros in public money to cover up a bunch of thieves," Grillo told Reuters in an interview in his campaign camper after a rally in Pomezia, Italy, on Wednesday.

-"The thieves' assets should be seized.
-We need to start over and let the state take charge."

-"The PD is no longer a party.
-It's a bank," Grillo said, adding that the relationship between Monte dei Paschi and the PD "must be broken."
+The movement's website in Siena compared the bank to a "house of cards where the pieces are falling every day."

-Monte dei Paschi called Friday's meeting to approve the terms of the state bailout, but it is set to be overshadowed by shareholder anger over the derivatives loss.
+Friday's meeting was called to approve the terms of the state bailout but is set to be overshadowed by shareholder anger over the derivatives loss.

 Chairman Alessandro Profumo and Chief Executive Fabrizio Viola, appointed last year to turn the bank around, are seeking to clean up a balance sheet burdened with a huge exposure to Italian government bonds and hedging bets gone wrong.